 Coding & Billing Guidelines

 Emergency Department (ED) Evaluation and Management (E/M) codes are typically reported per day and do not differentiate between new or established patients.
 There are 5 levels of emergency department services represented by CPT codes 99281 – 99285.
-The ED codes require all three key components (history, examination and medical decision-making) to be met and documented for the level of service selected.
+The ED codes require the level of Medical Decision Making (MDM) to be met and documented for the level of service selected.

 CMS-1500 Claim Form